yadavadarsh55/Projects/README.md

    * Reduce camera resolution
    * Ensure no other applications are using the webcam

-4. **Training errors**:
-   * Verify FER2013 dataset is properly extracted and structured
-   * Ensure all emotion categories are present in the dataset

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-* FER2013 dataset from Kaggle
+* FER2013 dataset from Kaggle used to train the model
 * MediaPipe for the face mesh implementation
 * TensorFlow for the deep learning framework
 * OpenCV for computer vision capabilities